 Then comes the moment I have been waiting for: I sit down, my own personal pot of gravy poised by my plate.
 I cover the mashed potatoes, carrots, green beans, and salad with the aromatic concoction and I savor every bite.
 But more importantly, I savor the bounty, creativity, and love that have gone into this simple dish.
 Through this gravy, my brother speaks with his hands and his heart, saying: “I care about you and I am going to make sure you are not left out and that you have something fantastic to eat.”

-And now, if you’d like to bring home this delicious gravy, here’s how:
+And now, if you’d like to create a Thanksgiving love story, bring home this delicious gravy.

 Dan Barnett’s Chicago Style Never-Enough-Mushroom Vegetarian Gravy

 2 pounds (or more) white button mushrooms sliced (can add some portabellas for enhanced flavor)